Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 And it's work.

-Look at the stories lead.
+Look at the story's lead.

-He can be brought back by breaking the law.
+Bush, the reputation, he can be brought back by breaking the law.

 I never said it, and he knows it.